marielaquino/UD_Ndengeleko-NTB/README.md

 # Summary

-UD_Ndengeleko-NTB is a corpus of elicited Ndengeleko texts collected by Tessa Scott.
-The current version of the corpus consists of sentences and stories provided by consultant Habiba Kiongoli.
+UD_Ndengeleko-NTB is a corpus of elicited Ndengeleko texts collected by Tessa Scott in Ikwiriri, Pwani, Tanzania.
+The current version of the corpus consists of sentences and stories provided by consultant Amiri Kiongoli.

 # Introduction